transfem-org/Documentation/content/en/docs/install/migrate.md

       retries: 20
 ```

-Backup your your firefish config and replace it with the [default
+Backup your firefish config and replace it with the [default
 sharkey
 one](https://raw.githubusercontent.com/transfem-org/Sharkey/develop/.config/example.yml)